ebtc-protocol/ebtc/README.md

 If the liquidated debt is higher than the amount of EBTC in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.

 Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized Troves, and liquidate them.
-Alternatively they can call `batchLiquidateTroves()` with a custom list of trove addresses to attempt to liquidate.
+Alternatively they can call `batchLiquidateTroves()` with a custom list of cdp addresses to attempt to liquidate.

 ### Liquidation gas costs

-Currently, mass liquidations performed via the above functions cost 60-65k gas per trove.
-Thus the system can liquidate up to a maximum of 95-105 troves in a single transaction.
+Currently, mass liquidations performed via the above functions cost 60-65k gas per cdp.
+Thus the system can liquidate up to a maximum of 95-105 cdps in a single transaction.

 ### Liquidation Logic